 - and don’t forget the tortilla chips!

-when I share a dip recipe, you can count on the fact that it will be easy.
+when I share a dip recipe, you it’s gonna be easy

 A complicated dip is a contradiction in terms…dips need to be last minute, effortless, and all about the good times you’ll have devouring them.
-This dip can be prepped ahead of time and popped in the oven about 30 minutes before you want to serve it.
+Hatch green chile dip can be prepped ahead of time and popped in the oven about 30 minutes before you want to serve it.
 Needless to say this is the PERFECT game night starter, but I won’t tell if you just want to hoard it all for yourself.
+Grant and I have been known to have Hatch chile dip for dinner 🙂

 - Turn this dip into a meal by adding some cooked shredded or chopped chicken to the mixture before baking.